Input-to-state stability for bilinear feedback systems: Introduction

-In the last decades, ISS has attracted much attention as it has proven to be an appropriate notion to study simultaneously internal stability and robustness with respect to external controls or disturbances of a system.
-Its various applications to nonlinear systems, such as robust stabilization, observer design and stability analysis of coupled systems and networks, makes ISS an interesting part of modern control theory.
+In the last decades, ISS has attracted much attention as it has proven to be a suitable notion to study simultaneously internal stability and robustness with respect to external controls or disturbances of a system.
+Its various applications to nonlinear systems, such as robust stabilization, observer design and stability analysis of coupled systems and networks, have established ISS within modern control theory.
 The notion of ISS was originally introduced by Sontag in 1989 in \cite{Sontag89ISS} for nonlinear ODEs and input functions of class $\L^\infty$.
-In \cite{JNPS16}, ISS of infinite-dimensional linear systems (set $B_2=0$ in \eqref{eq:intro_BFS}) with possibly unbounded control operator $B_1$ is studied.
-There, a characterization of ISS with respect to various classes of input functions, including $\L^p$-spaces for $p \in [0,\infty]$, is given in terms of exponential stability of the semigroup generated by $A$ and admissibility of $B_1$ with respect to the considered function space.
+In \cite{JNPS16}, ISS of infinite-dimensional linear systems (set $B_2=0$ in \eqref{eq:intro_BFS}) with a possibly unbounded control operator $B_1$ is studied.
+There, a characterization of ISS with respect to various classes of input functions, including $\L^p$-spaces for $p \in [1,\infty]$, is given in terms of exponential stability of the semigroup generated by $A$ and admissibility of $B_1$ with respect to the considered function space.
 Note that in infinite dimensions admissibility is a non-trivial property, which is strongly connected to the solution concept of linear systems, see for instance \cite{TucWei09} for $\L^2$-inputs.
 Thus, the question of ISS for the rather simple class of linear systems becomes non-trivial in infinite dimensions.
-Further characterization of ISS for abstract, not necessarily linear systems are available in terms of ISS-Lyapunov functions, provided that a global solution exists \cite{MiroPrie20}.
+Further characterizations of ISS for abstract, not necessarily linear, systems are available in terms of ISS-Lyapunov functions, provided that a global solution exists \cite{MiroPrie20}.